namgo/EvangelionBot1997/README.md

 # Getting subtitles
 You'll only really be able to download 100 or so subs per day unless you can find a work-around.

+# Saving money
+To save money, we'll store the list of blobs in our firestore database